-As at February 3, 2018, the Company's pension liability has not been included in the table above as the timing and amount of future payments are uncertain.
+As at February 2, 2019, the Company's pension liability has not been included in the table above as the timing and amount of future payments are uncertain.
+Refer to note 12 in the audited consolidated financial statements for fiscal 2019.